sethreno/schemazen/readme.md

     SchemaZen.exe script --server localhost --database db --scriptDir c:\somedir

-This will generate sql scripts for all objects in the database in the following directory structure:
+This will generate sql scripts for all objects in the database in a directory structure that looks something like:
 ```
 c:\somedir\

-	assemblies
 	data
 	foreign_keys
-	functions
 	procedures
-	synonyms
 	tables
-	triggers
-	users
 	views
-	xmlschemacollections
 	props.sql
 	schemas.sql
 ```
-See ```SchemaZen.exe help script``` for more information, including how to specify which tables to export data from (none by default).

 ## create

     SchemaZen.exe create --server localhost --database db --scriptDir c:\somedir

 This will create a database named db from the sql scripts in c:\somedir.
-> Note that you can put additional scripts in a folder called ```after_data```, and it will run these between importing the data and adding the foreign key constraints, allowing you to "fix" any necessary records first.
-(You will need to create this directory first, and the **script** command will *not* affect it.
-The scripts will be run in alphabetical order, so you may want to prefix them with numbers if you want to enforce a certain order.  i.e. ```00001 - first script.sql```, ```00002 - second script.sql```)

-## compare (experimental)
+## compare

-	SchemaZen.exe compare --source "Data Source=localhost;Initial Catalog=Database1;Integrated Security=True" --target "Data Source=localhost;Initial Catalog=Database2;Integrated Security=True" --outFile c:\somedir\diff.sql
+	SchemaZen.exe compare --source "server=localhost;database=db" --target "server=localhost;database=db2" --outFile diff.sql

-This will compare the databases named Database1 and Database2 on localhost and create a sql script called c:\somedir\diff.sql that can be run on Database2 to make it's schema identical to Database1. **Warning** this feature is experimental.
-Be sure to test the script it generates before running in a production environment.
+This will compare the databases named `db` and `db2` on localhost and create a sql script called diff.sql that can be run on `db2` to make it's schema identical to `db1`.

+See ```SchemaZen.exe help [command]``` for more information and options on each command.

 ---
 ## download
 The latest release can be downloaded [here](https://github.com/sethreno/schemazen/releases)

+---
+## contributing
+Pull requests are welcome and appreciated.
+See [contributing.md](contributing.md) for guidelines.